 (860) 672-6678 ext.111

 Land Protection Specialist

 Brendan joined HVA in February 2019.
-He's currently a Master of Environmental Management candidate at the Yale School of Forestry and Environmental Studies (completing in May 2019).
+He received his Master of Environmental Management at the Yale School of Forestry and Environmental Studies in May 2019.
 He's passionate about conservation finance, landscape-scale conservation, and strategies to increase the scale and pace of land protection.
 Prior to grad school, Brendan was the Associate Director of Colorado College’s State of the Rockies project where he supervised natural resource research and the annual Conservation in the West poll.
 Having spent the last decade in Colorado, he's excited to return to his home-state of Connecticut to work with the Litchfield Hills Greenprint Collaborative and the Follow the Forest initiative.

 Communications, Education & Outreach